 Cement render is a mixture of sand, cement and clay (or sometimes lime) which is generally mixed on site.
 However, it is also available as a pre-mixed product.
 Obviously being cementitious it will dry solid, grey and brittle and can be susceptible to cracking, especially if applied badly.

 Polymer Modified Cement Render

-This is a pre-mixed product which is a more recent version of the traditional cement render and is slightly more expensive to buy.
+This is a pre-mixed product.
+It’s a more recent version of the traditional cement render and is slightly more expensive to buy.
 Polymer modified cement render comes in a variety of colours, so will save time and money by not having to paint once the render has cured.

 How is it applied?

 Render is generally applied in layers using a trowel.
 Once enough render has been applied and a smooth surface has been achieved, it will depend on the final look you are wanting which will determine as to how the last coat will be applied.